SimonMcCallum/easy-peasy-multiplayer/README.md

 # Easy Peasy Multiplayer - Extended for Education
 ### Multiplayer in Godot with Real-time Lecture System

-This project is built upon the excellent [Easy Peasy Multiplayer](https://github.com/Skeats/easy-peasy-multiplayer) plugin by Skeats, extending it with a comprehensive lecture presentation system for educational use.
+This project is built upon the excellent [Easy Peasy Multiplayer](https://github.com/Skeats/easy-peasy-multiplayer) plugin by Skeats, extending it with a lecture presentation system for educational use.
 The original plugin provides all the backend tools needed to quickly start making networked games in Godot, and we've added a real-time synchronized lecture system that demonstrates advanced multiplayer networking concepts.

 ## 🎓 Educational Extensions Added

-This version includes significant additions for **2nd year game development students** to learn multiplayer networking:
+This version includes significant additions for **game development students** to learn multiplayer networking:

 ### **Lecture System Features**
 - **Real-time Slide Synchronization**: Instructor controls slides, students follow automatically